pluspingya/mystock/README.md

 # MyStock App
-A simple web app that will allow a user to manage a fake stock portfolio and a cash balance.
+A simple web app that allows a user to manage a fake stock portfolio and a cash balance.

 Basic functionality:
 - Add or remove amounts to their cash balance, which is then used for buying shares.